-A description of the key components and concepts for BSM is given in the Bull System Manager Technical Glossary in the Appendices.
+A description of the key components and concepts for BSM is given in the Glossary.

 1.1.1 Management Console

 The Management Console is a web-based Graphical User Interface compatible with Internet Explorer and/or FireFox.
 The Management Console allows you to graphically view, monitor and manage all the hosts configured for administration by the associated Management Server.